dbbs-lab/bsb-core/README.md

 ### Python package

-As a package the central object is the `Scaffold` class.
-This object requires a `ScaffoldConfig` instance for its construction.
+The central object is the `scaffold.Scaffold` class.
+This object requires a `scaffold.config.ScaffoldConfig` instance for its construction.
 To emulate the CLI functionality you can use the `ScaffoldIniConfig` class and provide the relative path to the configuration file.

 ```python
 from scaffold import Scaffold